Monday, December 27, 2010

 SCENE XXXXII: OUTSIDE ST. ELMO’S BAR – NIGHT

 The “sobering up” scene.
 The gang stops by St. Elmo’s Bar and stares inside: suddenly, the bar seems too loud and too stuffed with “kids.”
 They all have to get up early the next day and go to work.
 Jules has to find work.
-So does Kirby, who’s out on bail for the mysterious dissappearance of a young medical resident and her doctor boyfriend.
+So does Kirby, who’s now a person of interest in the mysterious disappearance of a young medical resident and her doctor boyfriend.
 They resolve to meet for brunch at another restaurant – “Hoolihan’s,” which I imagine as a nightmare hybrid of Bennigan’s and Applebee’s.
 These peeps are aging so rapidly that by the end of the scene they’re playing shuffleboard, wearing their pants up to their navels, watching Fox News, stealing free packets of Sweet ‘N’ Low from restaurants and going to bed at 4:30pm.
 Ah, the death of youth in time lapse.

 JULES: Guess what?
 You guys will never believe it.
 I found out that it only costs $250 to bury a cat.
 So I figured, why don't I just put my step-monster into a large cat suit?